 Basecamp vs ClickUp

-ClickUp really has it all – and that's why it topped our last round of testing (and why we've mentioned it so much in this article) with a score of 4.8/5.
+ClickUp came joint-third in our most recent testing series (and why we've mentioned it so much in this article) with a score of 4.5/5.
 ClickUp has many ways to track task progress, like a Gantt Chart and Kanban board, as well as pre-built and custom automations for streamlining your workflows.

 In terms of pricing, ClickUp also undercuts other project management software with an impressive free plan that still has a lot of features, no user limit, and a $7 per user, per month plan, the Unlimited plan, which is much better than Basecamp's first paid plan.
 There are also ClickUp plans that cater to larger businesses.